sideeffects/HoudiniEngineSample/README.md

 ### Compiling

-You must first initialize your envirornment by navigating to your Houdini installation directory and sourcing the `houdini_setup` script.
+First initialize your envirornment by navigating to your Houdini installation directory and sourcing the `houdini_setup` script.

 ```
 # Windows: